bendudson/hermes-3/docs/sphinx/components.rst

    \frac{\partial p_s}{\partial t} = \cdots + Z_s e A_{||} \frac{\partial n_s}{\partial t}

-This is implemented so that the density time-derivative is calculated using the lowest order terms (parallel flow and ExB drift).
+This is implemented so that the density time-derivative is calculated using the lowest order terms (parallel flow, ExB drift and a low density numerical diffusion term).

-The above equations are normalised so that in dimensionless quantities
+The above equations are normalised so that in dimensionless quantities:

 .. math::